 Complaint Examination and Dispute Resolution Policy

-The purpose of this complaint examination and dispute resolution policy is to comply with the regulations of the general insurance industry, to meet the public's expectations in terms of complaint examination and to set up a free and equitable procedure for examining complaints received by BFL CANADA (hereinafter referred to as "BFL").
-It is intended in particular to govern the receipt of complaints, the delivery of the acknowledgement of receipt and notices to the complainant, the creation of the complaint file, the transfer of the complaint file to the proper government councils or the
+The purpose of this complaint examination and dispute resolution policy is to comply with the regulations of the general insurance industry, to meet the public’s expectations in terms of complaint examination and to set up a free and equitable procedure for examining complaints received by BFL CANADA (hereinafter referred to as “BFL”).
+It is intended in particular to govern:

 Person in Charge

-Send the file to the proper governing councils (AMF for Quebec), or the GIO at the complainant’s request;
+- Send the file to the proper governing councils (AMF for Quebec), the GIO or the OLHI, at the complainant’s request;

-For ththe purposes of the policy, a complaint exists when the dissatisfaction of a client persists even after the problem has been addressed in the course of normal business and the dissatisfaction is expressed by anyone of three circumstances:
+For the purposes of the policy, a complaint exists when the dissatisfaction of a client persists even after the problem has been addressed in the course of normal business and the dissatisfaction is expressed by any one of these three circumstances:

-The identification of real or potential harm that a consumer has experienced or may experience;
+- The identification of a real or potential harm that a consumer has experienced or may experience;

-An informal step aimed at correcting a particular problem is not a complaint, insofar as the problem is dealt with as part of BFL’s regular activities and without the consumer having filed a complaint.
+An informal step aimed at correcting a particular problem is not a complaint, insofar as the problem is dealt with as part of BFL CANADA’s regular activities and without the consumer having filed a complaint.

 Receipt of the Complaint

-A consumer who wishes to file a complaint shall do so in writing to the following address:
+A consumer who wishes to file a complaint shall do so in writing at the following address: